Troubleshooting Jobs¶

 How do I monitor a job that I submitted?

-If you want to monitor your jobs please use squeue
+If you want to monitor your jobs, please use squeue

-, or sacct
+or sacct

 and see monitoring page for more details.
-Please note that the jobID's are unique to the Slurm cluster (cori

 Why is my job marked as InvalidQOS